Si j'étais roi: Roles

+Instrumentation

+The opera is scored for piccolo, flute, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, timpani, triangle, bass drum, cymbals, snare drum, bells (or glockenspiel), harp and strings.

 Synopsis

 Act I

 At dawn on the beach; Zizel has to be bribed to stop him arresting some of the fishermen.
 A few months before the action starts, Zéphoris, a young fisherman in Goa, had rescued a young woman from drowning, recovering the ring which she lost.
 Zéphoris recounts the story to his sister Zélide and his friend Piféar; when King Moussol and his court pass, Zéphoris recognises the beautiful woman as a princess in the retinue : Néméa.

 Prince Kadoor notices Zéphoris and forces him not to reveal to Néméa the secret of her ring and saviour.
 After Kadoor has convinced the king that he saved the princess (as she has sworn to wed the man who saved her - although she dislikes Kadoor), he demands that Zéphoris leave the village.

 Zéphoris is heartbroken, and lies down and dreams that he may become a king - rather than a poor fisherman - so that he could be worthy of marrying Néméa.
 The king, hearing this and seeing him asleep, decides to play a game, and has him carried off to the palace.